 Banks are under pressure to transform and to do it quickly.
 This pursuit of high-velocity transformation is leading to poorly-executed, high-risk change events.
 The result is an increasing number of high-profile major incidents.
 The inquiry fails to address the role that poorly planned and executed change plays in causing major outages.

 It’s interesting that the initial information about the inquiry doesn’t mention the quality of change as a key focus.
 Change management was found to be the top root cause of operational incidents in 2017, with 80% of incidents having their root cause in change.
 This is also evidenced by some of the letters written to Chairwoman Nicky Morgan by banks about their own recent outages.
 According to Barclays, “The causes of the issue we experienced on 20 September were some technological software changes which interacted in a rare and unexpected manner that did not present in extensive pre-testing.”
 Natwest and RBS said about their recent outage, “The cause was quickly recognized as the result of an incorrect implementation of a network firewall rule update.”

 Although Agile, DevOps, Continuous Integration and Continuous Deployment have enabled many organizations to deliver IT changes more quickly, it is possible that the increased volume and velocity of change is a contributing factor to increased outages.
 Core business processes traverse evolved technical architectures made up of vintage platforms, legacy vendor services and an array of proprietary applications and digital services which add huge complexity to the implementation of change.
 The biggest threat to the availability of core services is the unexpected consequences of change.
-The demand and pace of change continue to grow against a backdrop of organisations aspiring to achieve 99.999% continuous resilience.
+The demand and pace of change continue to grow against a backdrop of organizations aspiring to achieve 99.999% continuous resilience.
 It stands to reason that more change is likely to equal more incidents.